jroeger23/bachelor_thesis_code/README.md

 - The `common` directory contains common code used by many experiments
 - The `train_scripts` directory contains all experiments.
 They only require a [Sacred](https://sacred.readthedocs.io/en/stable/index.html) MongoDB for metric logging.
-- The `eval_notebook` contain the analysis of all logged metrics produced by the experiments.
+- The `eval_notebook` directory contains the analysis of all logged metrics produced by the experiments.

 ## Thesis